thoughtspot/thoughtspot.github.io/_spotiq/spotiq-customize.md

 Keep in mind that SpotIQ jobs take resources in your system.
 So, you really don't want to leave casual jobs running in the system.
 Go ahead and delete this latest job.
-Now that you know how to schedule a job, it isn't needed any more.
+Now that you know how to schedule a job, it isn't needed anymore.

 1. Check the job you just scheduled.
 2. Click **Delete** to remove it.